whal-e3/todo/README.md

 # TODO 1.0.0

-> ToDo application for everyone
+ToDo(1.0.0) is where you can make a todo list

-The ToDo(1.0.0) is where you can make a todo list and share it with your friends(2.0.0).
+➡️ Share it with your friends with TODO(2.0.0). (upcoming)

 ## Used tech